header logo

 C. Ronaldo’s efforts in hardship are always mentioned a lot

-Expelled from school at the age of 14 for throwing a chair at a teacher who disrespected him, Ronaldo was on the verge of having to work to help his family when his mother intervened, urging her son to focus on the sport he loved.
-Ronaldo built a reputation as a prodigy when he was signed by the local club Andorinha at the age of 8, where his father was a footballer.
+Expelled from school at the age of 14 for throwing a chair at a teacher who disrespected him, Ronaldo was on the verge of working to support his family when his mother intervened, urging her son to focus on the sport he loved.
+Ronaldo built a reputation as a prodigy when he signed with the local club Andorinha at the age of 8, where his father worked as a kit man.

-4. Alexis Sanchez – Football players who grew up poor
+4. Alexis Sanchez - One of the football players who grew up poor

-Alexis Sanchez (aka El Nino Maravilla) was born in the Chilean suburb of Tocopilla, a mining town where a large port area prevails.
-His father left the family when Sanchez was a child, and he grew up with his mother as a cleaner at the school his son attended.
+Alexis Sanchez, also known as El Niño Maravilla, was born in the Chilean suburb of Tocopilla, a mining town which is known for its large port area.
+His father left the family when Sanchez was a child, and he grew up with his mother, who worked as a cleaner at the school he attended.

 Sanchez’s childhood was a very difficult one